-Do you take steps to keep your skin looking young and health?
+Do you take steps to keep your skin looking young and healthy?
 Well then… you probably know the sun can cause damage.
 But, have you every thought about what’s in the air around you?

 As if dirt and grime weren’t gross enough, experts say new research indicates air pollution can speed up the normal aging process in some people and lead to dullness, wrinkles and those dreaded dark spots.
 All things actress Aicha Reid worries about.